SOUTHERN OREGON AQUATIC COMMUNITY (SOAC)

 Southern Oregon Aquatic Community (SOAC) is made up of swimmers and non-swimmers alike who share a vision of promoting all things aquatic in southern Oregon.
 Currently, our main focus is promoting and supporting Ashland Parks and Recreation Commission (APRC) in their effort to provide a better community pool for Ashland.

-SOAC recently received IRS status as a nonprofit in the state of Oregon.
+SOAC obtained IRS status as a nonprofit in the state of Oregon.
 Currently, SOAC members are involved in two main activities:

 - As “aquatic ambassadors” raising public awareness of the need to replace Ashland’s only community pool – the Daniel Meyer Memorial Pool; and